 The mission of the Sawtooth Avalanche Center is to provide actionable avalanche and mountain weather information for people recreating, working, or traveling in the Sawtooth National Forest and surrounding areas.

 We begin daily avalanche forecasts in the fall after enough snow accumulates in the mountains for on-snow travel in the backcountry and continue them until mid-April.
 In conjunction with the Friends of the SAC, we also offer a variety of classroom and field-based educational programs, including instruction specifically aimed toward youth, backcountry skiers, snowmobilers, and professionals.

 Scott Savage, Director

-Scott began poking around the mountains in the late 1980’s while earning degrees in Chemistry and Molecular Biology from the University of Colorado at Boulder.
+Scott began poking around the mountains in the late 1980s while earning degrees in Chemistry and Molecular Biology from the University of Colorado at Boulder.
 He headed to Big Sky, Montana to ski-bum for a winter before enrolling in medical school… or so he thought.
 Scott ended up spending the better part of two decades as a Ski Patroller, Avalanche Forecaster, and Snow Safety Director at Big Sky Resort before joining the SAC program in 2012.
 He has presented at many international avalanche conferences and regional professional seminars and is a regular contributor to The Avalanche Review.
-Scott is a National Avalanche School instructor, Advisor to the American Avalanche Association, and President of Avalanche Worker Safety.
+Scott is a National Avalanche School instructor, President of the American Avalanche Association, and President of Avalanche Worker Safety.
 He likes to spend his free time playing on snow, dirt, rivers, and rocks and listening to geeky podcasts.
 Scott considers each day that he learns more than he forgets to be a success.

 Ethan Davis, Avalanche Specialist